macomatom/masters_thesis/README.md

 ---

 ## 📂 Repository Structure
-📦 thesis-repo
+📦 thesis-repo \n
-┣ 📂 data # Processed datasets (not included in the repo due to size) ┣ 📂 notebooks
+┣ 📂 data # Processed datasets (not included in the repo due to size) \n ┣ 📂 notebooks
 ┣ 📂 src # Implementation scripts